 Edward A. Stadtmauer, MD, highlights the emergence of several BCMA-directed therapies, such as monoclonal antibodies, antibody-drug conjugates, and bispecific antibodies, and how outcomes for patients with multiple myeloma have improved significantly.

 Stadtmauer: Over the past 5 years, immunotherapy has become one of the most exciting areas in multiple myeloma treatment.
-The original immunotherapy [approaches] in this space were the immunomodulating agents like lenalidomide [Revlimid], pomalidomide [Pomalyst], as well as iberdomide [CC-220], which is an investigational next-generation therapy.
+The original immunotherapy [approaches] in this space were the immunomodulating agents like lenalidomide [Revlimid] and pomalidomide [Pomalyst], as well as iberdomide [CC-220], which is an investigational next-generation therapy.
 All these [agents appear] to modulate the immune microenvironment.

-Daratumumab is very active but toxicity could be experienced after receiving the first dose, such as allergic reactions, fevers, shaking, and chills.
-As a result, this requires pre-medication and slow infusions that can occasionally take up to 8 hours.
+Daratumumab is very active, but toxicity could be experienced after receiving the first dose, such as allergic reactions, fevers, shaking, and chills.
+As a result, this requires premedication and slow infusions that can occasionally take up to 8 hours.
 In addition, the first dose is often split into 2 days.
-With subsequent dosing, you can usually administer the therapy faster but, traditionally, about 90 minutes is the fastest that it can be infused.
+With subsequent dosing, you can usually administer the therapy faster, but, traditionally, about 90 minutes is the fastest that it can be infused.

 Although we are seeing great activity with agents that target CD38 and BCMA, even in heavily pretreated patients, they still don’t appear to be curative.
 Therefore, when patients relapse, having other targets to go after will be beneficial.
 The FcR target is a very active and preliminary reasonable target for that group of patients.

 This has really been a next-generation agent.
-When administering this drug to heavily pretreated patients, about one-third of patients will experience nice responses.
+When this drug is administered to heavily pretreated patients, about one-third of patients will experience nice responses.
 Those who respond seem to have long-term responses, which makes the agent unique.
-Moreover, what makes this option very convenient is that it is given in an every 3-week dosing infusion, which averages to about every 6 weeks.
+Moreover, what makes this option very convenient is that it is given in an every-3-week dosing infusion, which averages to about every 6 weeks.
 However, the drug does have unique toxicity, which is keratopathy.
 As such, this therapy requires an extra step in that an ophthalmologist needs to examine the eyes prior to each dose of treatment.
 This was done during the clinical trials.

 Notably, if you do that and notice grade 2 or higher keratopathy and hold the dose [for 3 weeks], the toxicity can be reversible in the majority of patients.
 In addition, the responses to therapy are not lost due to the delay.
 As such, I believe this is a great addition to the multiple myeloma [treatment arsenal].
-Ongoing clinical trials are now trying to determine what the safety profile and efficacy looks like when other agents are added to this agent.
+Ongoing clinical trials are now trying to determine what the safety profile and efficacy look like when other agents are added to this agent.

 The toxicities were what you would expect with a CAR T-cell treatment, such as cytokine release syndrome [CRS], which was experienced by most patients.
-This was typically low grade but about 20% of patients had a high-grade case.
-Over the years, we have become very comfortable with the treatment of CRS and the vast majority of patients recover with minimal treatment required and low toxicities, as long as they’re monitored closely.
-Moreover, a lower incidence, but a real incidence of neurotoxicity [is also observed].
+This was typically low grade, but about 20% of patients had a high-grade case.
+Over the years, we have become very comfortable with the treatment of CRS, and the vast majority of patients recover with minimal treatment required and low toxicities, as long as they’re monitored closely.
+Moreover, a lower incidence, but a real incidence, of neurotoxicity [is also observed].
 Again, high-grade neurotoxicity is very infrequent, and the vast majority of patients were able to recover.
 Cytopenias are also noted; this is usually from the lymphodepleting chemotherapy that the patients received prior to CAR T-cell therapy.

-about 1 year or so with a single infusion.
+The response rates are remarkable.
+The great news is that [some] patients are still responding to CAR T cells after 2 to 3 years.
+However, the durability of response remains an issue with these products.
+When conglomerating these studies, the average patient responds for about 1 year or so with a single infusion.
 More importantly, when compared with non-Hodgkin lymphoma and acute lymphocytic leukemia data, there does not seem to be a plateau in the curve.
 There seems to be a continued progression in myeloma BCMA-directed CAR T cells.

 Most of the work that we’re doing now is focused on determining how we can improve on this even further.
 A few questions remain.
 Should we do this procedure earlier in the course of the disease rather than waiting for a patient’s disease to become very resistant?
 Should we do it earlier so that we have healthier and more potent T cells?
 Should we combine the CAR T cells with other therapies that will enhance their persistence?